josh-bone/Network-Threat-Detection/README.md

 ### Python Library

-You can also use IOC Detector as a Python library:
+You can also use Parse_pcap as a Python library:

 ```python
 from parse_pcap.utils import load_pcap, analyze